How to Stop Smoking Weed-10 Tips for Cravings

 How to Stop Smoking Weed and not Give into the Cravings

 When it comes to figuring out how to stop smoking weed, dealing with the cravings for the first few days after quitting can be the hardest part.
-Once the initial withdraw period is over (which for most people lasts between three days to a week) the cravings to smoke marijuana will begin to pass until the are nonexistent.
+Once the initial withdraw period is over (which for most people lasts between three days to a week) the cravings to still smoke marijuana will begin to pass until they are nonexistent.
 So here is a list of ten things you can do to deal with the cravings when they happen and hopefully be able to anticipate them and have a plan before hand.

 3. Clean up your diet.
 In order to do a THC detox and remove the toxins from your body you have to be eating right.
-Smoking marijuana makes you crave foods that are high in sugar and artificial flavors and by removing these foods and eating healthy balanced meals you quicken the time it takes to get the THC out of your body and help reduce cravings.
+Smoking marijuana makes you crave foods that are high in sugar and artificial flavors and by removing these foods, and eating healthy balanced meals you will quicken the time it takes to get the THC out of your body and help reduce cravings.

 4. Start to exercise.
-If you don’t exercise already than now is the perfect time to begin.
+If you don’t exercise already, than now is the perfect time to begin.
 Working out and staying active is a great way to help you stop smoking weed by providing a positive way to reduce stress and blow off some steam.
 Not to mention the added benefit of feeling and looking great.

 6. Avoid other pot smokers.
 When you first stop smoking weed it is vital that you stay away from people and situations in which you may be tempted to relapse.
 Tell your friends who still smoke that you have some stuff to take care and will be busy.
 If you want to tell them why you can’t hangout then feel free, just don’t look to active weed smokers for support.
-They may not understand why you want to quit smoking pot but if they are truly your friend then they will understand.
+They may not understand why you want to quit smoking pot but if they are someone who is truly your friend then they will understand.

 8. Erase your dealers phone number from your phone book.
 It will be impossible to break down and buy weed if you aren’t able to get a hold of any one who sells it.
 This also applies to people who could easily help you get or give you weed.
 If you just stop buying your own and then bum off of your smoker friends then that’s not actually quitting.
 If you’re serious about getting and staying clean then you have to make the decision to fully stop smoking pot.